 The preparation of these financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the current period.
 These estimates are reviewed periodically and adjustments are made to income as appropriate in the year they become known.
-Significant estimates include the collectability of accounts receivable, the useful lives of capital assets and the completeness of accounts payable and accrued liabilities.
+Significant estimates include the completeness of accounts payable and accrued liabilities.